-Client Result Cache
+20.4.2 Client Result Set Cache

-Since Oracle Database 11g Release 1 (11.1), support for client result cache has been introduced for JDBC OCI driver.
+Starting from Oracle Database 11g Release 1, support for client result cache has been introduced for JDBC OCI driver.
 The client result cache improves performance of applications by caching query result sets in a way that subsequent query executions can access the cached result set without fetching rows from the server.
 This eliminates many round-trips to the server for cached results and reduces CPU usage on the server.
-The client cache transparently keeps the result sets.
+The client cache transparently keeps the result set consistent with any session state or database changes that can affect its cached result sets.
 This allows significant improvements in response time for frequent client SQL query executions and for fetching rows.
 The scalability on the server is increased since it expends less CPU time.

-See Also: Client Result Cache on page 6-1
+Client Result Cache (page 6-1)